What to do if a loose crown or bridge falls out. -

 Why should you wear a crown or bridge that has come off?

-Loose crowns: Concerns and cautions.
+Wearing loose crowns: Concerns and cautions.

 These rules and considerations apply to loose dental bridges too.

-Only properly seated restorations should be worn.
+a) Only fully seated restorations should be worn.

-If your bite feels different or amiss when the restoration that fell off is placed back over its tooth, it is not seated properly and should not be worn while it is in this position.
-Wearing a crown that is "too high" can result in (possibly significant) damage to the crowned tooth or its neighboring teeth.
+If your bite feels different or wrong when the restoration that fell out is placed back over its tooth, it's not seated properly and should not be worn if that condition can not be resolved.

-There are times when your loose crown should be removed.
+b) There are times when your loose crown should be removed.

 Dental bridges involve multiple teeth and because of this they can be quite heavy.
-This weight factor can negatively affect the stability of denture-adhesive recementation technique, especially for upper bridges.
+This weight factor can make denture-adhesive recementation less effective, especially for upper bridges.